CATIA or Solidworks; which is better? Read this ultimate CATIA vs. SolidWorks comparison to make a smart decision.

 Let’s say you want to design a flying drone that can lift 100 pounds?
 Can you design it in CATIA?
 Of course, no problem.
 Can you design it in Solidworks?
 I believe so.
 So how would that process work?
 What would it look like?
 It would start with some science, some R&D and some design.

 How many propellers does it need to get that weight off the ground?
-How heavy will the engine need to be to get those propellors to spin fast enough to understand that weight off the ground?
+How heavy will the engine need to be to get those propellors to spin fast enough to lift off the ground?
 How much fuel does it need?
 How long do you want it to last in the air?

 There’s a ton of questions that will need to be answered.
 After you’ve done a lot of research, you will have a much better idea of the parts you need to model and how they would need to be arranged.
 You design the framework, select the perfect lightweight material that is strong enough to handle the weight and rigors of flight.